1. Submission procedure and workflow

 References should mandatorily:

-- Contain the URL of their DOI (e.g. https://doi.org/10111/100.1023).
-A simple way to obtain the URL for the DOI at the end of each reference is to copy/paste your list of references into https://apps.crossref.org/simpleTextQuery.
+- Contain their DOI (e.g. https://doi.org/10111/100.1023).
+A simple way to obtain the DOI at the end of each reference is to copy/paste your list of references into https://apps.crossref.org/simpleTextQuery.
 Some DOIs cannot be found in this way, but a Google search with the title of the article generally finds the corresponding DOI.

 Once your document is fully formatted, save it as a .docx file and then as a PDF file.